 IEEE 11073 SDC.

 In the IT world, standards such as USB and HDMI have long formed the basis for seamless communication.
-The IEEE 11073 standard is currently developing rapidly to form the basis for cross-manufacturer networking of medical devices.
-The integration of the IEEE and the IHE ensures international dissemination.
+The IEEE 11073 standard is currently developing rapidly as the basis for the cross-manufacturer networking of medical devices.
+International distribution is ensured through the involvement of the IEEE and the IHE.

-It goes without saying that medical devices are subject to the highest functional safety and cybersecurity requirements.
-Ethernet-based communication and a service-orientated architecture (SOA) with established security elements were therefore used in the design.
+Medical devices are naturally subject to the highest requirements in terms of functional safety and cybersecurity.
+Conceptually, Ethernet-based communication and a service-oriented architecture (SOA) with established security elements were therefore used.

 Benefits of SDC.

-SDC is an enabler for various use cases, particularly in operating theatres and intensive care units, a small selection of which is shown below:
+SDC is an enabler for various use cases, particularly in operating theatres and intensive care units.
+A small selection of these use cases is described below:

 Silent ICU

 In intensive care units, up to 350 medically irrelevant acoustic alarms are triggered per patient per day, causing stress for patients and medical staff.
-With SDC, alarms can be suppressed locally and effectively distributed to doctors and nurses via an alarm management system.
-This eliminates local noise pollution and allows hospital staff to focus on medical priorities.
+With SDC, alarms can be suppressed locally and effectively distributed to doctors and nurses through an alarm management system, eliminating local noise disturbances and allowing hospital staff to focus on medical priorities.

 Quarantine station

-Entering quarantine stations requires time-consuming changing procedures, poses a risk of infection for medical staff, and generates large amounts of waste from protective clothing.
-With SDC, it is possible to transmit the most important information about the patient's health status to the secure area and adjust device settings remotely.
+Entering quarantine stations requires time-consuming changing procedures, poses a risk of infection for medical staff and generates large amounts of waste from protective clothing.
+SDC allows staff to transfer the most important information about the patient's health status to the secure area and adjust device settings remotely.

 Documentation

-The law requires various device settings to be logged at short intervals, which is prone to errors and labor-intensive.
+The law requires various device settings to be logged at short intervals, a process that is prone to errors and labour-intensive.
 With SDC, these device settings can be stored reliably and fully automatically in the databases (PDMS/HIS).

 Quality assurance